cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

 Finally, `Commit`, which is kept in ABCI++, no longer returns the `AppHash`.
 It is now up to `FinalizeBlock` to do so.
 Thus, a slight refactoring of the old `Commit` implementation will be needed to move the return of `AppHash` to `FinalizeBlock`.

+## Accomodating for vote extensions

+In a manner transparent to the application, CometBFT ensures the node is provided with all the data it needs to participate in consensus.

+In the case of recovering from a crash, or joining the network via state sync, CometBFT will make sure the node acquires the necessary vote extensions before switching to consensus.

+If a node is already in consensus but falls behind, during catch-up, CometBFT will provide the node with vote extensions from past heights by retrieving the extensions within `ExtendedCommit` for old heights that it had previously stored.

+We realize this is sub-optimal due to the increase in storage needed to store the extensions, we are working on an optimization of this implementation which should alleviate this concern.
+However, the application can use the existing `retain_height` parameter to decide how much history it wants to keep, just as is done with the block history.
+The network-wide implications of the usage of `retain_height` stay the same.
+The decision to store
+historical commits and potential optimizations, are discussed in detail in [RFC-100](./../../docs/rfc/rfc-100-abci-vote-extension-propag.md#current-limitations-and-possible-implementations)

+## Handling upgrades to ABCI 2.0

+If applications upgrade to ABCI 2.0, CometBFT internally ensures that the [application setup](./abci%2B%2B_app_requirements.md#application-configuration-required-to-switch-to-abci-20) is reflected in its operation.
+CometBFT retrieves from the application configuration the value of `VoteExtensionsEnableHeight`( *h<sub>e</sub>*,), the height at which vote extensions are required for consensus to proceed, and uses it to determine the data it stores and data it sends to a peer that is catching up.

+Namely, upon saving the block for a given height *h* in the block store at decision time
+- if *h ≥ h<sub>e</sub>*, the corresponding extended commit that was used to decide locally is saved as well
+- if *h < h<sub>e</sub>*, there are no changes to the data saved

+In the catch-up mechanism, when a node *f* realizes that another peer is at height *h<sub>p</sub>*, which is more than 2 heights behind,
+- if *h<sub>p</sub> ≥ h<sub>e</sub>*, *f* uses the extended commit to
+      reconstruct the precommit votes with their corresponding extensions
+- if *h<sub>p</sub> < h<sub>e</sub>*, *f* uses the canonical commit to reconstruct the precommit votes, as done for ABCI 1.0 and earlier.